Tips on being a considerate neighbour

-If a clear-out is one of your New Year's resolutions, please be mindful of what you'll do with any items you want to get rid of.
-Charity shops are currently closed and the council's bulky waste collection service is also suspended.
+If you are planning a spring clean, please be mindful of what you'll do with any items you want to get rid of.
+Charity shops are currently closed and will be shortly opened, but they could be overwhelmed by the amount donated when shops re-open on the 12th of April.
+Fly-tipping is illegal and makes our shared community spaces unattractive and unwelcoming.
 If you decide to pay a private company to remove items, please refer to the S.C.R.A.P code for advice https://one.welhat.gov.uk/S.C.R.A.P or it may end up dumped in your community.